Fear Tuesday the 13th? Learn Spanish Instead!

 How Friday Got This Bad Rap!

 Friday wasn’t exactly a fan favorite in Christian traditions.
-It’s the day of Jesus’ Crucifixion, making it a day of somber reflection rather than celebration.
-So, combine that with the number 13, and you’ve got the ultimate combo for bad luck.
+It’s the day of Jesus’ Crucifixion, so historically it carried a more somber vibe than celebration.

 13: The Number of Betrayal